 9. Villa d’Este, Tivoli, Italy

 A fine example of Renaissance architecture, these gardens border a 16-century villa, complete with 51 fountains.
-Each of these fountains runs on gravity alone, which makes this garden well-worth exploring.
-While you’re there, make sure to visit the villa that the gardens are centred around.
+Each of these fountains runs on gravity alone, which makes this garden unique.
+Whilst there, make sure you visit the villa that the gardens are centred around.

 10. Australian National Botanic Gardens, Canberra, Australia

-For some local inspiration, visit the Australian National Botanic Gardens in Canberra, located at the base of Black Mountain.
+For some local inspiration, try visiting the Australian National Botanic Gardens in Canberra, located at the base of Black Mountain.
 These gardens feature the world’s largest display of native Australian plants.
-Take the trails through the various themed areas to absorb heaps of gardening inspiration that you can actually implement back home.
+Take a stroll along the trails that meander through the various themed areas.
+There is sure to be a display that would look good in your backyard makeover.